 This year I plan to create a new app using Xamarin forms and Swift for iCloud and Core Data.

 Although this site is dedicated to my personal projects, I'd like to mention my day job.
 Later in 2011 a took up a web development position full time, after my son started at primary school.

-I've been an application / web developer at Orchid Software Ltd for over 7 years.
-I've worked on many interesting projects, on our intranet products.
+I was an application / web developer at Orchid Software Ltd for over 7 years.
+I worked on many interesting projects and intranet products.